-690 Figure 15.
-Correlation between the monthly series of the bivariate El Niño Southern Oscillation (BEST), North Atlantic Oscillation (NAO), East Atlantic (EA), Arctic Oscillation (AO) and Scandinavian Pattern (SCAND) and (WeMO) with (a) monthly series of the SPEI1 to SPEI24; and (b) the monthly correlation between the same climatic indices and the SPEI1 for the period 1980-2017.
-Statistically non-significant correlations at 95% confidence level are those within discontinuous red lines in (a) and marked with an "x" in (b).
+Figure 15.
+Correlation between the monthly series of the bivariate El Niño-Southern Oscillation (BEST), North Atlantic Oscillation (NAO), East Atlantic pattern (EA), Arctic Oscillation (AO), Scandinavian pattern (SCAND), and the Western Mediterranean Oscillation (WeMO) with (a) monthly series of the SPEI1 to the SPEI24 and (b) the monthly correlation between the same climatic indices and the SPEI1 for the period of 1980-2017.
+Statistically non-significant correlations at the 95 % confidence level are those within discontinuous red lines in (a) and marked with an x in (b).
 The size of each circle is proportional to the correlation value.